Astha-Bhushan/Python-Beginners/README.md

       30. Program to Display Factors of a Number
       31. Program to Make a Simple Calculator
       32. Program to Display Prime Numbers Between Intervals Using Function
-      33. Program to Check Prime or Armstrong Number Using User-defined Function - Remaining
+      33. Program to Check Prime or Armstrong Number Using User-defined Function
       34. Program to Check Whether a Number can be Expressed as Sum of Two Prime Numbers
       35. Program to Find the Sum of Natural Numbers using Recursion
       36. Program to Find Factorial of a Number Using Recursion